-- A. The important open, green and treed spaces within the Wickham Market Conservation Area make a significant contribution to the character and appearance of the Conservation Area in their undeveloped form. - B. Development on these important green spaces within the Conservation Area will not generally be supported. - C. Development proposals including the removal of good quality trees on or adjacent to these 'important green spaces' identified on the Policies Map will need to indicate how the character of the Conservation Area will be preserved or enhanced. - D. Where development proposals are harmful to the character of the Conservation Area they will generally be resisted. - 6.7 The Wickham Market Conservation Area does not extend across the whole of the village.
+- A. Development proposals should respond positively to the important open, green and treed spaces within the Wickham Market Conservation Area which make a significant contribution to the character and appearance of the Conservation Area in their undeveloped form.
+Development proposals which would involve the loss of the open, green and treed spaces or cause unacceptable harm to their character and appearance will not be supported. - B. Development proposals including the removal of good quality trees on or adjacent to these 'important green spaces' identified on the Policies Map should indicate how the character of the Conservation Area will be preserved or enhanced. - 6.7 The Wickham Market Conservation Area does not extend across the whole of the village.
 This has been recognised in the CAA and it is proposed that a review of the boundary will be undertaken by ESC in due course.
 Such a review is supported by the Neighbourhood Plan and, in preparing the CAA, a number of areas were identified by the community where they considered it would be appropriate to extend the Conservation Area.
 It will therefore be important that the community of Wickham Market, through the Parish Council, is involved in the review process at the appropriate time. - 6.8 There is concern regarding the loss of valuable trees with visual amenity within the village and the Conservation Area.
 The WMPC will continue to work with the Local Planning Authority and expect such trees to be protected by the use of Tree Preservation Orders where there is the opportunity to do so.
 Positive management of trees will be encouraged where opportunities exist.